Cindai

-Cindai is the third album by the Malaysian pop singer Siti Nurhaliza released in 1997, and her second album that year.
+Cindai is the third studio album by the Malaysian pop singer Siti Nurhaliza, released on 17 November 1997 by Suria Records.
+It is one of her two studio albums that released in 1997, the other being her self-titled second studio album.
 Cindai was the first attempt by Siti to sing traditional Malay folk songs.
 It was the most memorable album in the 1990s for its impact on the Malaysian music industry.
-The eponymous first track has been nominated for the best song in the 1990s.
-The album was Nurhaliza's first album to have a title track.
+The album was Siti Nurhaliza's first album to have a title track, which has been nominated for the best song in the 1990s.

 Recording

-Cindai was Nurhaliza's first collaboration with Suhaimi Mohd Zain, fondly known as Pak Ngah, as the album producer and became her first full traditional album.
+Cindai was Siti Nurhaliza's first collaboration with Suhaimi Mohd Zain, professionally known as Pak Ngah, as the album producer and became her first full traditional album.
 It was produced after the success of her two self-titled albums.

-Following the success of her first traditional Malay song, "Sri Mersing" in her album Siti Nurhaliza II, Nurhaliza recorded a fully traditional Malay album.
+Following the success of her first traditional Malay song, "Sri Mersing" in her album Siti Nurhaliza II, Siti Nurhaliza recorded a fully traditional Malay album.
 Most of the songs were traditional compositions, with only two originals, namely "Cindai" and "Joget Berhibur".
 The other songs were produced with new arrangements.

 Musical style

-Nurhaliza is accompanied by an acoustic band for the traditional feel and adopted the zapin rhythm.
+Cindai on which Siti Nurhaliza is accompanied by an acoustic band for the traditional feel and adopted the zapin rhythm.